Return to Better: Commuter Benefit Policies For 2022 and Beyond

 This policy gets its name as a stereotype of Silicon Valley, but you can find it across the country.
 The California Rick-Roll consists of free parking, corporate shuttles, and valet parking for garage overflow.
 Free parking and valet parking are unsustainable, short-term fixes.
 Plus, along with corporate shuttles, they are crazy expensive.
 This doesn’t solve for or recognize the true problem: free parking.

 Now employers are getting smarter and using technology to understand their commute program and parking costs, therefore offering flexibility and implementing daily parking charges to address the source of the problem, not the result.

 If you are starting at any one of these policies, you are not alone.
 Implementing a workforce mobility program can enhance the lives of your employees.
 You have a lot of opportunities for positive change.
 To what, you ask?
 What is the ideal policy combination we should implement in 2022?

 The single commute platform through which you administer these policies will provide data insights that clearly communicate the ROI on your commute program.
 Employers who implement these policies boast massive reductions in parking demand, a positive commute culture, and employees who feel that their employer truly cares for their entire workplace experience – which begins and ends with a commute each day.

 Resolutions let us reflect on ourselves and our environments and make intentional changes.
 But they require a great deal of effort to implement successfully.
 To get to the Perfect Weave, at any organization, there must be cross-departmental collaboration, change management and, at times, discomfort.
 Our advice is simple:

-We can’t continue business as usual and hope for the best when we return to the workplace in 2021.
+We can’t continue business as usual and hope for the best as we return to the workplace in 2022.

 Organizations need bold policy changes to manage parking demand and provide daily flexibility for employees.
 Get rid of policies that force employees to pick one mode and stick with it.
 Daily parking charges and reservations are a great place to start—right now.